linqs/pacman/README.md

 Some improvements from the original project:
  - Upgraded to Python 3.
  - Organized into packages.
- - Brought up to a common style with a style checker.
+ - Brought up to a common style.
  - Added logging.
  - Added tests.
  - Fixed several bugs.